 With regard to creek surface water quantity monitoring for stream health purposes, it is considered that the present weir gauge monitoring data are important (and sufficient) for enabling the interpretation of Bowmans Creek water quantity change.
-STC (2008) conclude that subsidence at the location of the weir is expected to reach a maximum of 200mm at the western end and 140mm at the eastern end.
-The section of the channel where the weir is located will also subside by a similar amount, so there is not expected to be more than a few centimetres of relative movement once mining has finished, but there will be a transient effect when mining is proceeding directly under the site.
-Accordingly it is recommended that this gauging station (or a replacement gauging station, if required) be maintained and re-calibrated as necessary, at least over the period of the proposed mining.
+Accordingly it is recommended that this gauging station (or a replacement gauging station, if required) be maintained and re-calibrated as necessary, at least over the period of proposed mining.